-Best TDCS devices of 2018: The top five devices to consider this year
+Best TDCS devices of 2019: Review of the top tDCS devices this year

 Transcranial direct current stimulation (TDCS) serves as a tool that can potentially modulate the neural circuits in the brain.
 TDCS does this by increasing or lowering neurons' threshold for sending electrical impulses.
-By stimulating or inhibiting different regions of the brain, the hypothesis is that one can stimulate or inhibit specific neural circuits, and hypothetically strengthen or weaken those circuits over time.
-There is a growing body of evidence that supports the effectiveness of tDCS in various psychiatric and neurological disorders.
-In fact, the European Chapter of the International Federation of Clinical Neurophysiology released an article in 2017 that proposed Level B recommendations (probable efficacy) for tDCS use in chronic pain, major depressive disorder (non-drug resistant) and addiction/craving.
-There is also evidence to support tDCS effectiveness for cognitive enhancement in healthy people.
-Moreover, more recent literature suggests that tDCS may provide anti-inflammatory effects, in addition to the more commonly known effects on electrical enhancement/inhibition of neural circuits.
+There is a growing body of evidence that suggests that tDCS may be helpful in various psychiatric and neurological disorders.
+The European Chapter of the International Federation of Clinical Neurophysiology released an article in 2017 proposing Level B recommendations (probable efficacy) for tDCS effectiveness on addiction/craving, depression, and certain types of chronic pain.

 In the recent years, brain stimulation with tDCS has gained popularity among people who desire to improve their memory and learning, or to self-treat for depression, insomnia, anxiety.
 The longterm implications of tDCS are unknown.
 Due to the potential for negative side effects if the incorrect parameters are used, organizations such as the International Federation of Clinical Neurophysiology (IFCN) and the Annals of Neurology have released statements against 'do-it-yourself' tDCS use.
 Hence, it is important to find someone who is knowledgeable and who can teach you how to use the tDCS device correctly.
 Nonetheless, many people continue to express an interest in it and partake in its use due to self-reported claims that using tDCS improves their mood, helps improve sleep, and/or enhances cognition.

 If you decide to buy a tDCS device, the process may be overwhelming.
-In the recent years, there has been a plethora of new tDCS devices that have emerged on the market.
-None of these are FDA approved for medical treatment.
-However, some of them have been shown through recent studies to adversely affect cognition (i.e., foc.us tdcs).
+None of the tDCS devices offered online are FDA approved for medical treatment.
+Moreover, some of them have been shown to adversely affect cognition.

 Rating: 4.9 / 5.0 Cost: $399.00

 This tDCS device is one of the only medical grade devices on the market that does not require a prescription, and is is the only FDA-cleared tDCS device on the market.
 This is the device that I personally use at home.

 Has a display that indicates dose, time and current